Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Instead of giving up, I got serious about research.
 I joined plant forums, read dozens of articles, and experimented.
 Here’s what actually worked:

-- Moved to an east-facing window — Away from the afternoon sun and heating vents
+- Moved to an east-facing window — away from afternoon sun and heating vents

 The Results